 4.8 Rowing Boats

-Ireland has a long tradition of rowing, and four rowing clubs are situated within the survey area.
-These clubs have some very handsome examples of classic heritage rowing boats.
+Ireland has a long tradition of rowing.
+There are four rowing clubs within the 2016 survey area and nine on the River Shannon (Section 6.1.4).
+These clubs have some handsome examples of classic heritage rowing boats.